Meet Angel Diaz-Maroto

 Moving up to become chair of ING's Agile expert groups, Diaz-Maroto brought Agile transformation to 16 countries, including France, Germany, Austria, Poland, India, and Turkey.

-, which launched in spring and summer 2016, aims to develop Agile leadership competency, maturity, and effectiveness through an education- and practice-based program.
-As a Scrum Alliance-approved CAL Educator, Diaz-Maroto is excited about the opportunity to work within the program’s well-developed framework, while also basing his unique approach on his past experiences with clients around the world and on feedback from those he’s taken through CAL and corporate training.
+The CAL program from Scrum Alliance®, which launched in spring and summer 2016, aims to develop Agile leadership competency, maturity, and effectiveness through an education- and practice-based program.
+As a Scrum Alliance-approved CAL Educator, Diaz-Maroto is excited about the opportunity to work within the program's well-developed framework, while also basing his unique approach on his past experiences with clients around the world and on feedback from those he's taken through CAL and corporate training.

 "I tell my students, the first thing a leader needs to understand is the context of Agile.
 Why does it make sense now?" he asks.
 The answer, he says, is rooted in the idea of a "third industrial revolution" that today is requiring companies and businesses to excel in continual customization.